kartikprabhu20/YourEuro/docs/_posts/2019-05-13-BasicPrototype.md

  <hr><br>

  <h1>Overview</h1><br>
  <p>Hello, welcome to the second blog of our project.
 In the previous blog, we introduced our team and which android app we’ll proceed with.
-In this blog, we’ll discuss about the customer requirements and user stories of our app.</p>
+In this blog, we will discuss about the customer requirements and user stories of our app.</p>
  <br><hr><br>

 <h1>Requirements</h1><br>